EdiFabric/API.Azure/README.md

 ## 3. EdiNation Inhouse account and installation files
 [Sign up for EdiNation Inhouse](https://buy.stripe.com/eVabJS2OT2GZ3vy002) with a professional email address to receive the in-house EDI API installation files EdiFabric.dll and EdiFabric.Api.dll.

+> NOTE: You won't be able to use this edition of EdiFabric on its own or as a substitute for a product you previously obtained from edifabric.com.

 ## 4. Setup
 Rebuild the solution.
 If there are any build errors, contact us at https://support.edifabric.com/hc/en-us/requests/new for assistance.